-This is fully negotiable between the host and the artist (me), and in keeping with the spirit of house concerts, takes the form of a simple verbal agreement.
+This is fully negotiable between the host and the artist (me), and in keeping with the spirit of house concerts, takes the form of a simple verbal/email agreement.
 We can either agree upon a set fee for the act, or agree to ‘donations’ from guests.
+If we go the route of donations (most common), you can collect money when you take reservations or at the door, or simply set up a jar somewhere prominently where you can direct people to contribute.
 This works the same way as people bringing drinks or a plate of food to contribute to the evening, and they should be made aware of this as part of the invitation.

 In consideration of travel expenses and intimate size of the concert, if there is no set fee for the show usually I receive 100% of donations from the door.
 If there are exceptional expenses beyond normal costs of throwing a soiree, we can discuss reimbursement, which would need to be negotiated prior to the show.

 In general, house concerts work best when audience numbers are within the range of 25-50 people and each guest contributes in the order of $15-$25.